NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### 3. Check your ssh setup

 It is important that you have the `ssh-setup` script sourced in your `.bash_profile` and not `.bashrc` or any other file.

+> [!NOTE]
-This is because Cylc 8 job scripts are now launched in a new subshell, so we need to make sure the ssh agent is available for the `fcm_make` mirroring.
+> Cylc 8 job scripts are now launched in a new subshell and this only loads `.bash_profile` by default.
+> We need to make sure the `ssh-setup` script is run so that any `fcm_make` tasks can mirror code to ARCHER2.

 In your `~/.bash_profile` you should have the following:
 ```